Spread the love

 by Sarah Smart

 Q. What would you do if you were visiting your boyfriend’s home and you accidentally overheard him dissing you in a very negative way on the phone?
 This happened to me and though it was very hurtful, I never mentioned it.
 I was afraid my boyfriend would become angry about me invading his privacy.
 But I’ve been disturbed since it happened.
 I really love him, but I’m not sure of his feelings after this incident?
-What would you do in my shoes?
+What would you do?

 A. I would “vacate the vehicle.”
 In other words, I would tell him what I overheard and end what I thought we had.
 I would also wait to meet someone who would be far above saying negative things about me to anyone.